 Both fellows will be based primarily in the adult Medical-Surgical service, developing areas of focus that are in line with their interests.
-As a secondary rotation (20 percent time), one of the fellows will focus on specialty adult service, either in the UW Rehabilitation Hospital, the Carbone Cancer Center or The American Center.
-The determination of this rotation will be based upon each fellow’s stated interest and training background and the approval of the Director of Training.
+As a secondary rotation (20 percent time), each fellow will focus on specialty adult service, either in the UW Rehabilitation Hospital, the Carbone Cancer Center or The American Center.
+The determination of this rotation will be based upon each fellow's stated interest and training background and the approval of the Director of Training.

 Within the Medical-Surgical service, fellows will have the opportunity to work in the following:

 - Primary Track (80 percent time required) Adult Medical-Surgical Service: The Health Psychology service provides bedside assessment and intervention to patients referred by the medical-surgical services across the hospital.
 Referrals are made with the expectation that we will provide timely recommendations and treat as appropriate.
 Fellows will learn to provide same day assessments relevant to the referral question and will become skilled in a variety of assessment techniques and modalities.
 Also on this rotation, and somewhat unusual for many other consultation-liaison services, the fellow will have the opportunity to provide ongoing interventions with the patient during their hospital stay.
 They will learn to provide brief, solution-focused and supportive psychotherapy with patients and families while they are in the hospital.
 Consultation with medical and allied health staff is also a very large component of this experience.